railwayapp/docs/src/pages/projects.md

 title: Projects
 ---

+A Railway project contains all of your plugins, environments, and deployments.
+If you are logged in all of your projects can be found on [your project dashboard](https://railway.app/dashboard).

+There are two types of projects.

 ## Temporary Projects

 Projects that are not created by a user that is logged in are considered temporary.
 These projects